anuj-seth/anuj-seth.github.io/_drafts/railways-data-model.md

 ```
 &nbsp;
-The first thing that jumps out when looking at this data is that it combines two pieces of information in each row - the source and destination of a train and the information of an intermediate stop.
-We should split this information into two tables but before we do that there's another problem that needs to be addressed first.
+This table combines two pieces of information in each row - the source and destination of a train as well as the information of an intermediate stop.
+We also have duplicated data as seen in the columns ***station_name***, ***source_station_name*** and ***destination_station_name***.
-Duplicating data opens the door for discrepancies and we see this in the very first row above.
+Duplicating data opens the door for discrepancies to creep in and we see this in the very first row above.
 The columns ***station_name*** and ***source_station_name*** hold slightly different values - SAWANTWADI R vs SAWANRWADI ROAD - even though both use the same station code value.
+Modifying redundant data is another challenge.
+Consider what happens if we have to update the name of a station - we would have to find all the rows with that station code/name in either of the three columns and update them.
-Let's fix this by extracting all the station codes and names to a new table - whenever we have a station code with different data in the name column we will take the longest string on the assumption that longer name is better.
+Let's remove the redundant station names by extracting all the station codes and names to a new table - whenever we have a station code with different data in the name column we will take the longest string on the assumption that longer name is better.
 ```
 CREATE TEMP TABLE all_stations AS
 SELECT station_code, station_name FROM staging_trains